-The Corporate Counsel Externship Program provides a unique opportunity for students to work in a private or public sector general counsel office and learn what it is like to work in-house with an internal corporate client.
-The course focuses on the role and responsibilities of in-house counsel, the work of a corporate law department, attorney-client relationships, ethics and the development of legal skills including research, analysis, writing and problem solving.
-This course is only offered in the Spring.
-The course will be taught by Prof. Christopher Rahl in the Spring of 2021.
+This specialized attorney externship provides a unique opportunity for students to work on the client-side of corporate law by externing at either private or public sector general counsel offices.
+The course focuses on the role and responsibilities of in-house counsel, the work of a corporate law department, ethics and the development of legal skills including research, analysis, writing and problem solving.
+The course also helps students develop connections and competencies useful in pursuing a corporate counsel career.

 -